nesar-a-wasi/UFB-L/README.md

 # Leveraging Unseen Features along with their PLM-based Representation to Handle Negative Covariate Shift Problem in Text Classification (UFB-L)
-This repository contains the implementation of the source Code of the article Leveraging Unseen Features along with their PLM-based Representation to Handle Negative Covariate Shift Problem in Text Classification
+This repository contains the source Code of the article Leveraging Unseen Features along with their PLM-based Representation to Handle Negative Covariate Shift Problem in Text Classification.
+It also contain the dataset used with train and test split of all 25 domains in dataset.